nobitabot-sudo/growdesk-crm/README.md

 - One admin access code, no "forgot code" flow — for a 2–10 person team this is fine;
   worth hardening before it's a bigger operation.
-- `db.json` is a flat file, not a real database — totally fine at hundreds—low thousands of leads, but if this grows large, move to SQLite/Postgres later (the `db.js` interface is small enough to swap out without touching `server.js` much).
+- Storage is one JSON blob per row (in Supabase or the local file), not a proper table-per-entity SQL schema — every request loads the whole thing, mutates it in memory, and writes it back whole.
+Totally fine at the scale this is built for (small team, thousands of leads) and much less code to maintain, but it's not built for many people hitting the API at the exact same instant (a rare edge case for a handful of callers) or for very large data volumes.
+If this ever needs to scale well past that, moving to a real users/leads/sessions table schema is the next step — `db.js` is the only file that would need rewriting; `server.js` and the frontend wouldn't change.
 - No automatic re-scrape scheduling — Scrape tab is triggered manually for now.